A poor mountaineer, barely kept his family fed

 - Down L.A.
 Drain: In "Christmas at the Clampetts", the hillbillies receive a boat as a gift from Mr. Drysdale.
 Jed, having heard of the Los Angeles River, directs Jethro to take the family down to the "stream".
 The hillbillies are disappointed, to say the least.Elly May: Well, there aint enough water down there to wet down a good-sized crawdad, is there Pa?Jed: "Pitiful, pitiful."

 - Dreadful Musician: Cousin Pearl considers herself a talented piano player and opera star — but in reality, her singing is bad enough that the neighbors have been known to summon the police to make it stop.

 - Dumb Is Good: The Clampett family may not be the smartest, but they are one of the sweetest.
 Meanwhile, the Drysdales are smarter, and are possibly the greediest couple you will ever see.

 - The whole "smart people are mean" aspect of this trope is subverted with Jane Hathaway, who after a rocky start, grew quite fond of the Clampett family and did her best to help them with things that they didn't understand about the whole Beverly Hills lifestyle.

 - Expy: Sort of with some characters.
 Jethro is vaguely a bit like Li'l Abner.
-Ellie Mae is similar to Daisy Mae Skragg (except she's Jethro's cousin rather than love interest) & Granny is very much like Mammy Yokum (and her name actually is Daisy Mae).
+Elly May is similar to Daisy Mae Skragg (except she's Jethro's cousin rather than love interest), and Granny is very much like Mammy Yokum (and her name actually is Daisy Mae).
 YMMV of course.

 - Farmer's Daughter: Elly May.